 This portable generator houses a computer-controlled iGX series engine with 4000 starting watts and 3500 running watts.

-It also has the iAVR feature, full-frame protection, reinforced standing legs, GFCI protection, USDA-qualified spark arrestor/muffler, low oil shutdown feature, a 120V/240V selector, and electronic ignition.
+It also has the iAVR feature, full-frame protection, reinforced standing legs, GFCI protection, USDA-qualified spark arrestor/muffler, a low oil shutdown feature, a 120V/240V selector, and electronic ignition.

 A 4000-watt generator that can go for 5000 watts